MrJew/darwin/README.md

 2. Run the service we are clonning - dummyinstance.py
 3. Run the Client - rungp.py *needs to be ran last*.

-If you want to run only the evaluator and use your own fitness function
+What we get is the best individual and at clonedwebservice.py .
+The web service generated based on the primitive set.

+Let's try this.

-1. In rungp.py import baseConfig
+1. In rungp.py import primitiveConfig
 2. create a class that extends PrimitiveConfig
-3. write a method with the name "fitnessFunction(self, args...) and give it a return statement
+3. write a method with the name "targetFunction(self, args...) and give it a return statement.
+The framework will automatically assign the arguments to the method based on the arguments given from the .csv file names "args.csv".
+Darwin will later use the target function to calculate the fitness.
+4. After the function is created we need to provide an XNL file configuration file.
+Run the GUI located in gui folder there you can choose among multiple configuration options.
+Since we want to use a targetFunction() rather than a URL address we leave Target URL field empty.
+Then you'll need to choose the primitives from the checkbox to the left.
+Primitives are the functions the framework is going to use in order to clone your expression.
+In this case we know the expression so we should use primitives that are going to be used in the expression.
+However normally we will need to assume what the primitives can be.
+In the arguments field a path to the .csv file needs to be specified where the test arguments are defined the format looks like this:

+    x,1.0,2,3.1,-4
+    y,8.3,-22,3.1,-4
+    z,2.0,1,-8.1,-4

+In the end the Terminals are defined which are the constants that you want to be used in your evaluation for example if the targetFunction is measuring the size of a circle pi would be required as a terminal.
+Click "Generate" to save the XML file in a location of your choice
-4. call configuration parsing as parameter the newly created config class and your xml config file (use the template)
+5. Call configuration parsing as parameter the newly created config class and your XML config file.

 For example: